The video above is showing our hens being let out of the mobile hen house first thing in the morning.

 - Let’s add another $.42 for the egg cartons.
 That brings use up to $3.32 for feed and carton.

 At this point I stopped.
 I do not even want to consider what our labor cost (a minimum of one person, 30-minutes a day) would be for taking care of hens, cleaning next boxes, collecting eggs, cleaning eggs, and of course moving the hens around to fresh grass.
-Adding in other things like bedding, shelter, feeders, and fencing you can see we are not making money at $5.50 a dozen.
+Adding in other things like bedding, shelter, feeders, and fencing you can see there are a lot of expenses.
 We have a farm and a farm has to have chickens.
 So we keep a small flock and keep things manageable for all concerned.
 The hens are fun to watch!

 Hens that allow to roam on pasture produce the healthiest eggs for us to eat.
 The eggs have the highest level of vitamins and Omega 3 Fatty Acids and the lowest levels of toxins and stress hormones as well as lower levels of cholesterol and saturated fat.